-As an owner of a French Bulldog, I’m all too aware of the health implications they can come with which can have a big implication for the type of pet insurance that you buy as an owner.
-So should you buy pet insurance for your own Frenchie?
-Here’s my answer:
+As an owner of a French Bulldog, I’m all too aware of the health implications they can come with.
+This will have a big implication for the type of pet insurance that you buy as an owner.
+So should you buy pet insurance for your own Frenchie, is it worth it, and how much will it cost?
+Here are my answers:

 3 reasons to buy French Bulldog pet insurance